Vint3r/FoodTruckProject/README.md

 the information the program will need to perform all of its calculations with a variety of methods in its class.
 It has a three arg constructor for inputing all the fields it needs and also creates a unique id for each given truck object.
-A few of its methods inside of it are just simple "getters" that will go and grab the needed information from each truck instance, most of the calls for this are within the other methods of the FoodTruck class.
+A few of its methods inside of it are just simple "getters" that will go and grab the needed information from each truck instance.
+Most of the calls for this are within the other methods of the FoodTruck class.
 The rest of the methods use for loops to break each array down into the information it cares about to compare, and then print the desired information to the screen, allowing me to keep them all as a void for their return type.
 Within the FoodTruckApp there is not a lot to go over, it first starts of asking the user the size of the array it will need to create to hold all the trucks the user will be putting into the system.
 After words it goes into a while loop that keeps track of how many trucks still needs to be put into the system before it gets out of it.
-However if the user decides they want out of the loop early they can simply type quit into the terminal and it will automatically move on.
+However if the user decides they want exit out of the loop early they can simply type quit into the terminal and it will automatically move on.
 To accomplish this I used a if statement that checks for a 'quit' after it asks the user for a truck name.
 If they don't type quit it goes to the else if to proceed adding information into the system.
 After the trucks have been entered or the user leaves themselves, the user will be greeted by a menu